 USB 3.0 provides 50% more power than USB 2.0 (150 mA vs 100 mA) to unconfigured devices and up to 80% more power (900 mA vs 500 mA) to configured devices.
 It also conserves power too compared to USB 2.0, which uses power when the cable isn’t being used.

 Released in 2013, is called SuperSpeed USB 10 Gbps.
 There are three main differentiators to USB 3.1.
 It doubles the data rate from 5 Gbps to 10 Gbps.
 It will use the new, under-development Type C connector, which is far smaller and designed for use with everything from laptops to mobile phones.
 The Type C connector is being touted as a single-cable solution for audio, video, data, and power.
 It will also have a reversible plug orientation.
 Lastly, will have bidirectional power delivery of up to 100 watts and power auto-negotiation.
 It is backward compatible with USB 3.0 and 2.0, but an adapter is needed for the physical connection.

 5 meters (3 meters for 3.0 devices requiring higher speeds).

 Black Box Explains…HDMI

-Product Data Sheets (pdf)...iCOMPEL P Series VESA Mountable Publisher Unit
+Product Data Sheets (pdf)...iCOMPEL P Series 2U Publisher Unit with Wi-Fi

 The High-Definition Multimedia Interface (HDMI®) is the first digital interface to combine uncompressed high-definition video, up to eight channels of uncompressed digital audio, and intelligent format and command data in... more/see it nowa single cable.
 It is now the de facto standard for consumer electronics and high-definition video and is gaining ground in the PC world.